-It would be best to start bold and intrigue and then proceed smoothly to an interacting CTA conclusion.
+It would be best to start bold and intriguing and then proceed smoothly to an interacting CTA conclusion.
 So, let's find out how to properly distribute text hierarchy between size, weight, and color, so your UI stands out against the crowd.

-UI typography hierarchy goes in three levels:
+UI typography hierarchy goes into three levels:

 Level 1 — The first thing user sees on a screen or specific area.
 This level is usually reserved for bold headlines that introduce the reader to a topic or specific context.
 Consider this level always to be clickable!

 Level 2 — Contains the second-biggest font size and is usually reserved for a call to action or other options that demand interaction.
 Buttons and form elements are the perfect examples.

 Level 3 — Used to expand upon the topic and provide less important to the design goal information.
 Usually, this is the <body> text of your design.

 The key to a successful type hierarchy is high contrast between levels.
 Consider these techniques when designing each of them: